SMALL FIBER NEUROPATHY—BUT TESTS ARE NORMAL

 Small Fiber Neuropathy and COVID-19

-Small fiber neuropathy has also been described after COVID-19 infection.
+Small fiber neuropathy has also been described following COVID-19 infection.

-- A 52-year-old man developed burning pain in his feet that spread to his knees, along with imbalance and allodynia
+• A 52-year-old man developed burning pain in his feet that spread to his knees, along with imbalance, falls, and allodynia

-- A 67-year-old woman experienced worsening neuropathy and persistent symptoms months after infection
+• A 67-year-old woman experienced worsening neuropathy, persistent symptoms, and occasional orthostasis months after infection

 Why This Matters